andrei7c4/weatherdisplay/README.md

  - city - Weather and forecast are shown for that city ([check supported city names](http://openweathermap.org/find))
  - appid - [OpenWeatherMap API key](http://openweathermap.org/appid)

-Additionally, [data.sparkfun.com](https://data.sparkfun.com) service keys can be set:
+Additionally, [ThingSpeak](https://thingspeak.com) channel Write API Key can be set:
- - publickey
- - privatekey
+ - thingspeak

-If these keys are not set, internal temperature will only be shown on the display but not sent anywhere.
+If this key is not set, internal temperature will only be shown on the display but not sent anywhere.

 The following user interface options are available:
  - chart:0 - [No forecast charts (icons only)](gui/chart0.png)